JamesMCurrier/FieldMeasurer/README.md

 ### Running The Tests
 #### Running on a single image
 Before starting, go to the "Samples" folder and open "Sample1.jpg".
 This is the photo we will analyse in this test.

 Run Potatoes.py with Python.

 When prompted "Enter Photo Name or Folder Name:" input `Samples/Sample1.jpg` and press enter.

 When Prompted "Which layer to display?" input `default` and press enter.

 The processed image should be displayed.
 Zoom in and take a closer look!

 You will notice that a new folder called "data" has been created.
-This folder contains 2 csv files containing data about the field. "data/Distances.csv" contains all of the gap distances. "data/Rows.csv" contains statistics about each of the rows.
+This folder contains 2 csv files containing data about the field.

++ `data/Distances.csv` contains all of the gap distances.
++ `data/Rows.csv` contains statistics about each of the rows.

 Let's try displaying a different image.
 Go back to the program, input `digital`, and press enter.

 You should see a digitized image displayed.
 Zoom in and take a closer look!

 Let's try displaying a custom image.
-Go back to the program, input `row_ids, lines, boxes, centers, numbers` and press enter Our custom image should be displayed.
+Go back to the program, input `row_ids, lines, boxes, centers, numbers` and press enter.

+Our custom image should be displayed.
 Zoom in and take a closer look!

 Here's a quick break down of our input...
 + `row_ids` adds the large light blue row numbers on the left.
 + `lines` adds a yellow line through each row.